Sunday, 9 July 2017

 Our idea was to leave this after a couple of kilometres in favour of a wheel track, but when we came to the fork, we decided to stay on the bitumen, as it had begun to rain slightly and the wheel track looked slimy and steep.

-There were no cars on the road so we swung along uneventfully for two more hours, in and out of our rain capes, until we came to Jaligny-sur-Besbre, a handsome little town with a stumpy church steeple, that had seen better days, judging by the number of closed cafés and shops.
+There were no cars on the road so we swung along uneventfully for two more hours, in and out of our rain capes, until we came to Jaligny-sur-Besbre with its stumpy church steeple, a handsome little town that had seen better days, judging by the number of boarded-up cafés and shops.

 However on the corner was the grand Hotel de Paris, with its cavernous double doorway facing down the street to the river.

 It looked just the place for us, so we went in and indulged in another round of coffee.

 It was already after midday when we started out again.
 Crossing the bridge, we turned left at the first intersection, then right onto a much smaller road, on which we continued for four or five kilometres.

 All around us were immense fields of harvested wheat, the stubble rough and golden like the coat of a lion.

 We approached the village of Treteau, or rather the edge of it, where huge concrete grain silos dominated the skyline, and there was a saleyard full of shiny agricultural machinery.

 Our destination was a Dutch campsite less than two kilometres down the road, but those two kilometres caused us some grief.